Congratulations to the 2017 National 5th Grade Essay Contest Winners:

 American Mothers annually hosts a 5th grade student essay contest, “What My Mother Means to Me.”
 The contest runs from August 15th thru January 15th.

 Participating is easy!
-Click here for the rules and click here for the judging rubric.
+Click here for the rules.
 In 150 words, students share what makes their mom extra special.
 All entries are submitted by January 15th, to their 5th grade teacher.
 Teachers submit entries to their state’s American Mothers chapter or send to the National Office by January 30th.

 A winner will be selected from each state and a national winner will be announced by March 30th.
 Monetary prizes will be given to the top three essays nationally and the National Winner will be invited to read their essay at the annual American Mothers’ Conference in Washington DC!